-Burial practices are differing in all parts of the world.
-What did humans not think off in order to secure themselves hope for an afterlife.
-They built pyramids, stonehenges, churches and temples.
+Burial practices differ in all parts of the world.
+Humans have thought of various ways to secure hope for an afterlife, including building pyramids, Stonehenges, churches, and temples.

-When in the region a child is dead born or dies in its earliest days of childhood, it is not buried in a normal grave.
-A hole is opened in a special, venerated tree in the jungle and the small child is placed in that opening.
-The little tree grave is with much care covered and usually the tree heals over the wound inflicted in its stem.
-Thus, the tree in some way lives the life of the child that should have lived and did not.
-The tree is over time used for many such burials, until finally it dies.
-After having lived the life of many little beings entrusted to it for many years, in the middle of the jungle of Sulawesi.
+When a child is stillborn or dies in its earliest days of childhood in the Tana Toraja region, they are not buried in a normal grave.
+Instead, a hole is opened in a special, venerated tree in the jungle and the small child is placed in the opening.
+The little tree grave is covered with much care and usually the tree heals over the wound inflicted on its stem.
+Thus, the tree, in some way, lives the life of the child that should have lived but did not.
+The tree is used for many such burials over time until it eventually dies.
+After having lived the life of many little beings entrusted to it for many years, it remains in the middle of the jungle of Sulawesi.

 U.C.
 Ringuer